Computer Science Course Offerings

 CSCI 460 Senior Capstone Experience

 This is the capstone experience for the computer science major.
 It is designed to allow students to learn more about a particular topic in computer science, to help them further develop the skills necessary to learn on their own, to help develop presentation skills, and to help develop an awareness of the legal and ethical issues inherent in the discipline of computer science.
 Students will be given an individual project that integrates and extends concepts covered in other CSCI courses.
 The projects range from research to experimentation to design and implementation of a small system.
 Students present results in open forums and closed defenses.
-Prerequisites: senior standing and instructor consent.
+Prerequisites: senior standing and instructor’s consent.
 Spring semester.

-CSCI 489 Special Topics
+CSCI 489 Special Topics (two or four credits)

 A course designed for individual or group study through special arrangement with a faculty member.
 The content and methodology will be determined by the instructor.
 Prerequisite: junior or senior standing and instructor’s consent.